Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Results

-The results of training networks to reconstruct images from simulated single-pixel imaging experiment are presented in Fig. \ref{fig:reconstruction}.
-As you can see the gap between the classical neural network and quantum ones with different numbers of layers is very large.
-The training time of a quantum neural network depends linearly on the number of layers in it.
+The gap between the best results for the classical neural network and the quantum one is very large.
+This is because we quickly reach the computational limit of our computer for simulated such a complex problem, so the difference in the number of trainable parameters between the best results for a quantum and classical neural network is 3 orders of magnitude, which greatly affects the final result.
+The training time of a quantum neural network depends linearly on the number of layers in it and exponentially on the number of simulated qubits.
 The dependence of the improvement in the quality of the reconstructed image with an increase in the number of layers does not allow us to hope for the ability to observe a comparable result for a quantum neural network within a reasonable simulation time.

-We can also look at how the neural network copes with image reconstruction in a more understandable form by comparing the objects of the experiment we simulated (images from the MNIST dataset) and the images obtained by the neural network, as shown in Fig. \ref{fig:reconstructed-01} and corresponding Structural similarity index measure (SSIM).

-For the classical neural network we also got results for the full version of the dataset they are shown in Fig. \ref{fig:reconstructed-all}, because it does not take as long as in the quantum case.
+In addition, although the required quantum circuit has a small number of qubits and could potentially be implemented in hardware (thereby removing the exponential dependence on the number of qubits and leaving only a linear dependence on the number of layers), unfortunately, the calculation of circuits of such great depth is not available for noisy quantum devices today.

+Exact values of training metrics, including training time, can be found in Tables \ref{tab:classification} and \ref{tab:reconstruction} of Appendix \ref{secA1}, as well as thoughts on the possibility of modifying the quantum circuit.